mdo/css-output/README.md

 - **Both `@extend` demos generate the same number of declarations as the base class, but with 55-65% more selectors.** These features, used with an exsiting class or a placeholder, generate *more* compiled CSS than any of the others.

 Bottom line?
-Writing CSS components with a shared base class will likely produce lean, DRY CSS in nearly every instance.
+Writing CSS components with a shared base class will likely produce leaner, DRY-er compiled CSS.

 ## License and copyright